sbrajesh/bp-extended-friendship-request/readme.txt

 == Changelog ==

+= 1.0.5 =
+ * Fixed Fatal error: Cannot unset string offsets in bp-extended-friendship-request.php
+ * Removes javascript debug info in the console

+= 1.0.4 =
+ * Fixes translation problems on ajax responses.
+Now the translations will work fine.
+ * Removes javascript debug info in the console

 = 1.0.3 =
  * Fix a notice message when request was removed
- * Adds asic support for mobile devices
+ * Adds basic support for mobile devices

 = 1.0.2 =
  * Fix a possible security issue with displaying message